nightrome/cocostuff10k/README.md

 To be compatible with COCO, version 1.1 of COCO-Stuff has 91 thing classes (1-91), 91 stuff classes (92-182) and 1 class "unlabeled" (0).
 Note that 11 of the thing classes (from COCO 2015) do not have any segmentation annotations.
 The older version 1.0 of COCO-Stuff had 80 thing classes (2-81), 91 classes (82-172) and 1 class "unlabeled" (1), but was otherwise identical.

 ### JSON Format
 Alternatively, we also provide annotations in the [COCO-style JSON format](http://mscoco.org/dataset/#download) above.
 These are created from the .mat file annotations using [this Python script](https://github.com/nightrome/cocostuff/blob/master/dataset/code/convertAnnotationsJSON.py).
-They include stuff, but no thing annotations, as these are already in COCO.
+They include stuff and thing annotations.
+The thing annotations are copied from COCO.
 We encode every stuff class present in an image as a single annotation using the RLE encoding format of COCO.

 ### Label Hierarchy
 The hierarchy of labels is stored in `CocoStuffClasses`.
 To visualize it, run `CocoStuffClasses.showClassHierarchyStuffThings()` (also available for just stuff and just thing classes) in Matlab.
 The output should look similar to the following figure: